1jour1vin

 Wine rated (2014 guide) 17/20 (Great wine)

-In white, the Vieux Télégramme asserts itself with dense flesh and juicy fruit.
-It offers beautiful aromatic complexity.
+As a white wine, the Vieux Télégramme stands out for its dense body and juicy fruit.
+It offers a beautiful aromatic complexity.

 About the estate: